Cuupa/pyhton_playground/README.md

-# pyhton_playground
+# Personal python playground
-my python playground
+My python playground for just learning the language and trying some stuff